Altair-Bueno/resume/README.md

 # License

 All software is licensed under the MIT license ([see](LICENSE)), except for the LaTeX template.
-For more information read the [license](templates/README.md#license)
+For more information read its [license](templates/README.md#license)